During your stay

 Once the fee is paid, you will be able to update your Campus Card with a new semester ticket – please use the so-called “validation scanners” on campus for this by help of which you will get the new dates printed on your card.
 Please note that it may take a couple of days before your money transfer is credited – so you should wait some time before using the printer.

-foyer of the cafeteria (close to the stairs)
+- F11 - foyer of the cafeteria, next to the downward staircase

 If your visa does not cover the entire period of your stay with us, you‘ll need to request a so-called residence permit (“Aufenthaltserlaubnis“).